ariafatah0711/ctf_aria/overthewire/krypton/level 02.md

 ---
-layout: default
-test_level2
-name_file: level
+layout: level
+level: 2
+previous: ./level 01.html
+next: ./level 03.html
 ---

-{% include level-section.html %}

 # soal
 The password for level 2 is in the file ‘krypton2’.
 It is ‘encrypted’ using a simple rotation. \